trickyMan/paraview_view/Plugins/StreamLinesRepresentation/README.md

 Description
 -----------

-This plugin provides a new representation called 'StreamLines' for ImageData in ParaView.
+This plugin provides a new representation called "Stream Lines" for DataSet in ParaView.
 The representation displays an animated view of streamlines in a vector field of the dataset.
 Seeds are initialized randomly in the bounds of the domain and created each time one particle dies (time to live - ie, max number of iterations - is reached, out-of-domain or zero velocity).
-The UI panel allows to specify:
+The UI panel (ie. proxy) allows to specify:
 * Vectors: the vector field (mandatory).
 * Alpha: the rate of blending (depends on MaxTimeToLive, 0: no trace, 1: trace will face as long as TimeToLive).